 external drive not showing up

-1. Download, Install and launch Disk Drill on your Windows or macOS.
+1. Download, install, and launch Disk Drill on your Windows PC.

 Disk Drill